Magickbase/ckb-explorer-public-issues/PRD.md

 If not explictly specify the time series unit of the chart, it means the charts is generated as daily statistics.

 - Block
-  - Block time distribution: the x-axis is block intervals in seconds, and the y-axis is the frequency of occurrence in the latest 50,000 blocks.
+  - Block Time Distribution: the x-axis is block intervals in seconds, and the y-axis is the frequency of occurrence in the latest 50,000 blocks.
-  - Epoch time distribution: the x-axis is epoch intervals in hours, and the y-axis is the frequency of occurrence in the latest 500 epochs.
+  - Epoch Time Distribution: the x-axis is epoch intervals in hours, and the y-axis is the frequency of occurrence in the latest 500 epochs.
-  - Average block time: average block intervals with daily & weekly *sliding smooth window* First calculate average block time by hour, and then calculate average daily smooth window by each timestamp with its preceding 24 hour records.
+  - Average Block Time: average block intervals with daily & weekly *sliding smooth window* First calculate average block time by hour, and then calculate average daily smooth window by each timestamp with its preceding 24 hour records.
     Calculate rolling average weekly by each timestamp with its preceding 7 * 24 hour recrods.
     The x-axis of this chart is based on hour.
 - Mining
-  - Difficulty & Hash Rate & Uncle Rate
+  - Difficulty & Hash Rate & Uncle Rate:the x-axis is epoch number, and the y-axis is the value of difficulty & hash rate & uncle rate.
-  - Epoch Time & Epoch Length
+  - Epoch Time & Epoch Length:the x-axis is epoch number, and the y-axis is the value of epoch time & epoch length.
-  - Difficulty
-  - Hash Rate
-  - Uncle Rate
+  - Difficulty:the x-axis is intervals in days, and the y-axis is the difficulty of the day.
+  - Hash Rate:the x-axis is intervals in days, and the y-axis is the hash rate of the day.
+  - Uncle Rate:the x-axis is intervals in days, and the y-axis is the uncle rate of the day.
-  - Top Miners(Recent 7 days)
+  - Top Miners(Recent 7 days)：pie chart of the proportion of reported blocks according to address statistics in the last 7 days.
+  - Miner Versions(Recent 7 days)：pie chart of the proportion of version numbers of miners reported in the last 7 days.
 - Activities
-  - Transaction count per day
+  - Transaction Count: transaction count for per day
-  - Unique address Used per day: count of addresses used accrued from 0
+  - Unique Address Used:count of addresses used accrued from 0 by day.
-  - Cell count: current total count of live cells and dead cells on chain by each day.
+  - Cell Count: current total count of live cells and dead cells on chain by each day.
-  - Balance ranking: list 50 addresses that hold the most capacity
+  - Balance Ranking: list 50 addresses that hold the most capacity.
-  - Balance distribution
+  - Balance Distribution:shows the address count at specific balance range, and that under specific balance amount.
-  - Transaction fee
+  - Transaction Fee:total transaction fees charged by miners per day.
 - Nervos DAO
-  - Total deposit: total deposited and locked capacity on chain and deposited addresses by each day.
+  - Total Deposit: total deposited and locked capacity on chain and deposited addresses by each day.
-  - Daily deposit: deposited capacity and deposited addresses per day
+  - Daily Deposit: deposited capacity and deposited addresses per day
-  - Deposit to circulation ratio: the ratio of DAO deposit to circulating supply.
+  - Deposit to Circulation Ratio: the ratio of DAO deposit to circulating supply.
 Where the circulating supply is equal to the total supply minus the burnt part and the unvested part.
 - Economic Status
-  - Total supply:
+  - Total Supply:
     Total supply equals the sum of the primary issuance and the secondary issuance;
     The burnt part equals the sum of the 25% genesis issuance burnt and the burnt portion in the secondary issuance;
     The unvested part equals the portion that is locked by time lock, which will be released gradually by a predefined schedule.
     The circulating supply is equal to the total supply minus the burnt part and the unvested part.
-  - Nominal DAO compensation rate:
+  - Nominal DAO Compensation Rate:
     The nominal compensation rate is provided by DAO when there is no burnt portion in the secondary issuance.
     The real compensation rate is always higher than the nominal compensation rate.
-  - Secondary issuance:
+  - Secondary Issuance:
     The secondary issuance is automatically divided into three parts, the compensation, the mining reward, and the treasury (burnt by now).
     They are proportional to the DAO deposit, the storage occupation, and the rest of CKBytes.
-  - Inflation rate:
+  - Inflation Rate:
     Nominal inflation rate: the inflation introduced by the primary issuance and the secondary issuance.
     Nominal APC: the anti-dilution compensation rate of Nervos DAO.
     Real inflation rate: the compound inflation rate the nominal inflation rate minus the nominal APC, which is gradual to zero.